cs-magic/.github/profile/README.md

 ## Founder

-- [Mark Shawn](https://github.com/markshawn2020), an experienced full-stack engineer, the Founder/CEO/CTO of an high-tech startup.
+- [Mark Shawn](https://github.com/markshawn2020), an experienced full-stack engineer, the founder of a high-tech startup.

 ## Culture